newclarity/ExoWP/README.md

 WordPress transformed _makes WordPress fundamentally not WordPress_.
 Transforming WordPress to MVC will never work compatibly with the larger WordPress ecosystem of plugins and themes; those attempts have unfortunately created fringe solutions, at best.

+Instead of transforming WordPress, **Exo is pure-WordPress** at its core, Exo **simply adds structure** around WordPress that allows a developer to build more robust applications faster than he or she could using defacto-standard WordPress plugin and theme development techniques.

 ####Exo is WordPress-ish
 Using a term we first heard coined by [Taras Mankovski](http://www.linkedin.com/in/tarasm), Exo is _WordPress-ish._  Whenever possible, WordPress attempts to behave like WordPress by augmenting it, not transforming it.